kaboc/grab/README.md

 [![Flutter CI](https://github.com/kaboc/grab/workflows/Flutter%20CI/badge.svg)](https://github.com/kaboc/grab/actions)
 [![codecov](https://codecov.io/gh/kaboc/grab/branch/main/graph/badge.svg?token=TW32ANXCA7)](https://codecov.io/gh/kaboc/grab)

-A flutter package providing mixins and `BuildContext` extension methods to trigger a rebuild on change in [Listenable] (`ChangeNotifier`, `ValueNotifier`, etc).
+A flutter package providing mixins and extension methods to trigger a rebuild on change in a [Listenable] (`ChangeNotifier`, `ValueNotifier`, etc).

 ## What is Grab?

 Grab is like a method version of `ValueListenablebuiler`, `AnimatedBuilder` or `ListenableBuilder`.

-If [grab()][grab] or [grabAt()][grabAt] is used in the build method of a widget that has the Grab mixin and given a `Listenable` such as `ChangeNotifier` or `ValueNotifier`, the widget is rebuilt whenever the Listenable is updated, and the extension method is triggered to grab and return the updated value.
+If [grab()][grab] or [grabAt()][grabAt] is called on a `Listenable` in the build method of a widget that has the Grab mixin, the widget is rebuilt whenever the Listenable is updated, and the extension method grabs and returns the updated value.

 ```dart
 class SignInButton extends StatelessWidget with Grab {